chromium/chromium/tools/metrics/histograms/README.md

 Histogram descriptions should be roughly understandable to someone not familiar with your feature.
 Please add a sentence or two of background if necessary.

-It is good practice to note caveats associated with your histogram in this section, such as which platforms are supported (if the set of supported platforms is surprising).
-E.g., a desktop feature that happens not to be logged on Mac.
+Note any caveats associated with your histogram in the summary.
+For example, if the set of supported platforms is surprising, such as if a desktop feature is not available on Mac, the summary should explain where it is recorded.
+It is also common to have caveats along the lines of "this histogram is only recorded if X" (e.g., upon a successful connection to a service, a feature is enabled by the user).

 ### State When It Is Recorded